Timber-Bulls: Minnesota signs Deng for another Thibs reunion

 MINNEAPOLIS — The Minnesota Timberwolves have signed free agent forward Luol Deng, the latest former Chicago Bulls player to reunite with coach Tom Thibodeau.

+The contract was a remnant of the administration of former Lakers basketball boss Jim Buss and general manager Mitch Kupchak, the duo that was dismissed seven months after handing out hefty deals to Deng and center Timofey Mozgov that didn’t pan out.

+Deng appeared in 56 games during his first season with the Lakers, but he played in just one game in 2017-18 with Magic Johnson and Rob Pelinka in charge of the front office.
+He appeared in the opener before dropping out of the rotation and eventually spending long stretches away from the team, an awkward fit for coach Luke Walton’s fast-paced system.
+Deng requested a buyout or a trade, but the Lakers found no takers for the 33-year-old and didn’t want to absorb the salary-cap constraint of waiving him during the season.

 Deng debuted with the Bulls as a 19-year-old in 2004, when the native of South Sudan was the seventh overall pick in the draft out of Duke.
-Deng played 10 seasons for Chicago, but Minnesota will be his fifth team in six years.
-He was waived by the Los Angeles Lakers on Sept.
-1.
+Deng played 10 seasons for Chicago, including 3½ for Thibodeau, but Minnesota will be his fifth team in six years.

+The 6-foot-9, 220-pound Deng has a career average of 15.0 points per game on 45.5 percent shooting from field-goal range, to go with 6.1 rebounds per game.
+He was picked for two All-Star games during his time with the Bulls and has participated in the postseason seven times, once with the Miami Heat.

+With the Wolves, who ended a 13-year absence from the playoffs last spring, Deng will likely be more of a spare player for locker room support than a significant contributor on a team with a glut of forwards.
+Behind Andrew Wiggins and Gibson are Anthony Tolliver and rookie Keita Bates-Diop.

 For more AP NBA coverage: https://apnews.com/tag/NBA and https://twitter.com/AP_Sports